Risk Metrics Explained

 Considerations: The Sharpe ratio uses standard deviation as part of its calculation, resulting in subtle discrepancies if the returns are not normally distributed.
 It also treats upside and downside volatility equally.

-The Sorentino ratio is a variation of the Sharpe ratio, which removes the impact of upward price moves.
+The Sortino ratio is a variation of the Sharpe ratio, which removes the impact of upward price moves.
 When the value of an investment or investment strategy moves higher, it’s desirable, and so it makes sense to exclude the effects of upward price volatility when measuring risk.
-The Sorentino ratio does this by utilizing downside price volatility instead of overall volatility.
+The Sortino ratio does this by utilizing downside price volatility instead of overall volatility.

-Implications: A higher Sorentino ratio implies a higher risk-adjusted return, a lower Sorentino ratio implies a lower risk-adjusted return.
+Implications: A higher Sortino ratio implies a higher risk-adjusted return, a lower Sortino ratio implies a lower risk-adjusted return.

 Implications: A higher Treynor ratio implies a higher risk-adjusted return, a lower Treynor ratio implies a lower risk-adjusted return.

-Considerations: The Treynor ratio, like the Sorentino and Sharpe ratios, means nothing on its own.
+Considerations: The Treynor ratio, like the Sortino and Sharpe ratios, means nothing on its own.
 It is only useful when comparing two or more investments or investment strategies.